51r/TF-modules-aws/README.md

 }
 ```

 You will need to specify your variables for the regions.
-You can use the following example which includes 2 default AWS Regions eu-west-2 and eu-central-1:
+You can use the following example variables.tf which includes 2 default AWS Regions eu-west-2 and eu-central-1:
 ```
 variable "region1" {
   type    = string